What is 5G?

 - Autonomous vehicles being able to communicate with each other, reading live map and traffic data, while safely interpreting their surrounding environment.

-- Smart factories filled with sensors, each monitoring different aspects of the working environment, using information ranging from location to accelerometer data, understanding where and how they interact with people and other machines.
+- Smart factories are filled with sensors, each monitoring different aspects of the working environment, using information ranging from location to accelerometer data, understanding where and how they interact with people and other machines.

 - Connected military bases with the potential to both enhance operations and drive new levels of combat readiness, by utilizing improved supply chain visibility, asset management and mobile analytics.